Vlada Avramov: International career

-He earned his first call-up to national team against Azerbaijan, 2 September 2006, but he made his debut on 21 October 2007 versus Poland, due to injury of long term regular Vladimir Stojković.
+He earned his first call-up to national team against Azerbaijan on 2 September 2006, but he made his debut on 21 November 2007 versus Poland, due to injury of long term regular Vladimir Stojković.
+He played his second and final international three days later.

 Coaching career

 On 11 July 2018, he was officially unveiled as new goalkeeping coach of Serie B club Brescia under head coach David Suazo.
 From augustus 2020 until January 2021 he was goalkeeping coach at the Turkish club Caykur Rizespor.

 Personal life

-He married Serbian singer Slavica Ćukteraš in 2015 and became father of a daughter in 2016.
+Avramov dated Novi Sad-based swimwear designer Nina Karlavaris for five years.

+During August 2013, 34-year-old Cagliari goalkeeper Avramov began dating the Serbian singer Slavica Ćukteraš.
+The couple were engaged almost immediately, as he reportedly proposed two weeks into the relationship.
+Due to Ćukteraš's prominence in Serbia, the relationship attracted significant coverage in the country's press.
+Prompted by difficulties maintaining a long-distance relationship, throughout 2014, they reportedly went through several breakups followed by quick reconciliation.
+They wed in June 2016 during a vacation on the Maldives in an impromptu beach ceremony that was reportedly a surprise even for the 5-month pregnant bride.
+The two publicly announced their marriage only months later in October 2016 once their daughter Viktorija was born.

+The couple separated during late 2019.